Stocks slightly higher as traders return from holiday

 Trading is expected to be quiet, but potentially volatile, this week as the omicron coronavirus variant continues to spread quickly throughout the U.S. and overseas.
 However most big investors have closed out their positions for 2021, and are like to hold their ground until next week.

+Technology companies led the gains.
+Nvidia climbed 3.9%, while Apple and Microsoft each rose 1.9%.

-Oil prices rose 2.5%, continuing their climb higher this month.
+The price of U.S. crude oil rose 2.7%, continuing its climb higher this month.
 Energy companies like Devon Energy and Diamondback Energy were among the biggest gainers in the S&P 500.

 Hundreds of flights were cancelled in the U.S. over the holiday weekend, with airlines reporting COVID-related staffing problems.
 France reported more than 100,000 new cases in a daily record.

-Airline stocks were down on the news, with Delta Air Lines, United Airlines and American Airlines all falling roughly 1%.
+Airline stocks were down on the news, with Delta Air Lines and United Airlines falling roughly 1%.

+Shares in cruise line operators also fell.
+Norwegian Cruise Line slid 2.7% for the biggest drop in the S&P 500.
+Carnival and Royal Caribbean slipped more than 1%.

 Authorities in many countries have doubled down on vaccination efforts as omicron outbreaks complicate efforts stave off fresh lockdowns while hospitals are still under strain from delta variant infections.